Summary reading time: 9 min.

 Sun Tzu was a Chinese general, philosopher, and writer.
-We estimate he was born in 544 BC but the date is uncertain.
+He was born around 544 BC.

 He is the author of The Art of War, one of the most impactful strategy books ever written and read by Clausewitz and Napoleon, among others.

 Surprisingly, the essence of The Art of War is similar to that of…The 4-Hour Workweek.

 Sun Tzu was the first one to build the base of Pareto’s law (80/20 principle).